Crunchy, satisfying, & flavorful Asian Peanut Lime Zucchini Noodles.

 - juice of 1 lime

-- 1-2 tbsp water start with 1 tbsp, add 1 more tbsp if need be
+- 1-2 tablespoon water, start with 1 tbsp, add 1 more tablespoon if need be

 - Chop and slice all the veggies... red & green bell peppers, bean sprouts, scallions, carrots and purple cabbage.
 Set aside.

 - Grate the ginger in a bowl.

 - Add the remaining ingredients for the sauce... peanut butter, lite tamari, honey, sesame oil, siracha, lime juice, and water.

 - Use a whisk to stir well.